 Safe Haven for Newborns Information

-• You are being forced by someone to give up the baby
+• You are being forced by someone to give up the newborn

-• The baby is more than 3 days old
+• The newborn is more than 72 hours old

 What if I change my mind?

-If you change your mind, please contact the County Human or Social Services Department in the county where you left the baby with a professional under the Safe Haven law.
-Before the county will consider returning the baby to you, you must first prove you are the baby’s parent.
+If you change your mind, please contact the County Human or Social Services Department in the county where you left the newborn with a professional under the Safe Haven law.
+Before the county will consider returning the newborn to you, you must first prove you are the newborn’s parent.
 A genetic test can prove you are the parent.

 If you are the parent, you must take a number of steps before the child may be returned to you, including: